-Follow the instructions below to install the Anzo Server.
+Follow the instructions below to install Anzo.

 - 1. Download the installer to the Anzo host server.
 The installer is an interactive shell script that prompts you to set configuration options for your deployment. - 2.
-Change directories to the location where you copied the installer and run the following command to make the Anzo installation script executable:
+If necessary, run the following command to become the Anzo service user: